Our Psychologists

 • Bachelor of Psychology (Honours Class 1), Macquarie University.

-Madeleine consults in the clinic on Thursdays and Saturdays and is under the supervision of Dr Simonne Cohen.
-She is the primary facilitator of the Lego therapy program.
+Madeleine consults in Earlwood on Mondays and Tuesdays and is under the supervision of Dr Simonne Cohen.

 Personal Information: